How To Reconnect With Long Lost Family

 What If They Ignore You?

-Ignoring people – sometimes called “ghosting” – is a common behaviour in online communication.
+Ignoring people – sometimes called “ghosting” – is a common behavior in online communication.
 Occasionally you’ll send a message to someone, but they won’t reply.

 If you communicate with someone and they don’t reply, what should you do?